ssaldner/pure3d/docs/architecture/SIP.md

 # Workspaces and user roles
 Work on editions happens in an online *workspace*, offered by the Pure3D infrastructure.
-A workspace is an online folders with a predefined structure, see below.
+A workspace is an online folder with a predefined structure, see below.
 Some folders are under direct control of the editors, other folders contain generated/derived materials.

 Authenticated users can ask to set up such a workspace, of which they become a user in the role of *admin*.